Searchable elements

 the exact form

-A word whose form corresponds exactly (i.e. including the grave vs acute accents) to the user input, unless the option ignore diacritics is selected (this option may also be activated globally).
-Forms may be input either in Unicode (UTF-8) Polytonic Greek or in BetaCode.
+whose form corresponds exactly (i.e. including the grave vs acute accents) to the user input, unless the option

 a form containing the sequence